daniellima0/rock-paper-scissors/README.md

 ## Introduction

 This is a Web version of the famous game Rock Paper Scissors,
-built with plain HTML, CSS and Javascript.
+built with plain HTML, CSS and Javascript and is part of [The Odin Project](https://www.theodinproject.com/).

 ## Visualize WebPage